{{ summaryTitle }}

 Digraph

-Two letters used together for one sound token in this worksheet, such as CH or SH.
+Two letters used for one sound token here, such as CH or SH.

 Focus bank

-The set of sounds used for choices, target banks, review balance, and the sound mix chart.
+The selected set of sounds used for choices, target slots, and chart balance.

 Distractor

-An extra choice or bank sound that is not the correct answer for a specific word.
+An extra sound choice or bank tile that is not the correct answer for a prompt.

 References: